TRUE STORIES

 Beth Moore

-The words were so clear, my heart leap into my throat, and my thoughts spun like a top.
+And my thoughts spun like a top.
 Do I witness to the man or brush his hair?
 No-brainer.
 I looked straight back up at the ceiling and said, 'God, as I live and breathe, I want you to know I am ready to witness to this man.
 I'm on this Lord.
 I'm your girl!
 You've never seen a woman witness to a man faster in your life.
 What difference does it make if his hair is a mess if he is not redeemed?
 I am going to witness to this man' Again as clearly as I've ever heard an audible word, God seemed to write this statement across the wall of my mind.
 'That is not what I said, Beth.
 I don't want you to witness to him.
 I want you to go brush his hair.'

 I looked up at God and quipped, 'I don't have a hairbrush.
 It's in my suitcase on the plane.
 How am I supposed to brush his hair without a hairbrush?'
 God was so insistent that I almost involuntarily began to walk toward him as these thoughts came to me from God's word: 'I will thoroughly furnish you unto all good works.'
 (2 Timothy 3:17)